5kj41d/Classification-and-3D-reconstruction-of-archaeological-artifacts/README.md

 If you encounter any issues during installation or launch, consider the following:

 Make sure you are located in the root project folder Classification-and-3D-reconstruction-of-archaeological-artifacts
+- **Issue**: If you you cannot enter the project folder with provided cd command:
+  - **Solution**: Locate the project folder where you installed it and open a terminal inside.

 - **Issue**: If the virtual enviroment wont activate:
   - **Solution**: Enter the linuxPythonVenv/bin folder and run